 We try to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring concerns to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
-If we do hold information about you we will:
+Individuals can find out if we hold any personal information by making a ‘subject access request’ under the GDPR.
+If we do hold information about you we will: ·

 To make a request for any personal information we may hold you need to put the request in writing by email or post to our contact address provided at the end of this notice.

 If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting us at the contact address further below.